-Every photographer knows that although the images are the most critical part in securing a client, the photographer also needs to be approachable.
-While building a website, you must take great care in curating your ‘About Me Page’.
-This will serve as the first gateway towards you therefore it needs to reflect your priorities and values.
+Every photographer knows that, although the images are the most critical part in securing a client, the photographer also needs to be approachable.
+While building a website, you must take great care in curating your ‘About Me Page.
+This will serve as the first gateway towards you therefore, it needs to reflect your priorities and values.

 The next thing that you should do is add Contact Information.
-It would reflect poorly on you if you build a fully functional website but forget to provide a way for people to contact you.
+It would reflect poorly on you if you build a fully functional website, but forget to provide a way for people to contact you.

-There are two sides to the watermarks discussion and both are equally important to understand.
-The first one is that, obviously, watermarks prevent image theft and keep your works safe.
+There are two sides to the watermarks discussion, and both are equally important to understand.
+The first one is that watermarks prevent image theft and keep your works safe.
 However, it is also a double-edged sword.
 Mostly, watermarks are placed right in the middle and with gigantic fonts.
 These might make the images look less flattering and visually attractive than they are.
-If you are too protective of your works, you should go with the watermarks.
+If you are too protective of your works, go with the watermarks.
 For others, there are a few methods that you can use instead of watermarks.
 You can try to display a prompt that displays your ownership if someone tries to copy your images from the browser.
 Otherwise, you can write ‘all rights reserved’ or similar text under your images.
-Unfortunately, the images still might get stolen even with watermarks, so I recommend that you choose the visually attractive option over it.
+Unfortunately, the images still might get stolen even with watermarks, so I recommend you choose the visually attractive option over it.

 I particularly don’t use watermarks since it is so easy to remove it from the photo.
 Something that I came across not too long ago is a service that tracks all your work around the WWW and tells you if someone is using your work.
 They help you track and legally take action with those who like to steal your images.
-I’m just trying it, it’s called pixsy.
+I’m just trying it.
+It’s called pixsy.